xrdocs/8000/_blogs/cisco-8608-architecture.md

 {: .text-center}

 To identify the optic types supported on the Cisco 8608, please check [[the TMG matrix](https://tmgmatrix.cisco.com/)]
+It contains details on the connector types, the reach, the minimum release required, etc.

 <b>Maximum ports density supported on Cisco 8608</b>